rugved88/SAP-Match-the-Columns-Game/README.md

 -----

 1. Register as a new user or log in using your Google account.
 2. **Gameplay**: You will start at Level 1.
 Each level contains five multiple-choice questions randomly selected from a question pool.
-Your objective is to answer at least three questions correctly in each level to proceed to the next one .
+Your objective is to answer at least three questions correctly in each level to proceed to the next one.

 3. **Scoring**: Points are awarded based on the difficulty of each level.
 You will earn 3 points for each correct answer in Level 1, 7 points in Level 2, and 10 points in Level 3.
 Your total score will be the sum of points earned across all levels. max score 100.